 Local agencies determine the eligibility of applicants, distribute the foods, and provide nutrition education.
 Local agencies also provide referrals to other welfare, nutrition, and health care programs such as SNAP, Medicaid, and Medicare.

 - Population Served.
 The population served by CSFP is similar to that served by USDA's Special Supplemental Nutrition Program for Women, Infants, and Children (WIC), but CSFP also serves elderly people, and provides food rather than the food vouchers that WIC participants receive.
 Eligible people cannot participate in both programs at the same time.

-- USDA Foods Available.
+- USDA Foods Available List.
 CSFP food packages do not provide a complete diet, but rather are good sources of the nutrients typically lacking in the diets of the target population.
 For a list of the foods available for CSFP, click here.

-If you are interested in participating in CSFP, please contact your State Distributing Agency Contact.
+If you are interested in participating in CSFP, please contact your State Distributing Agency.